 These are the people who give freely of their time and money to the organization.
 They attend most meetings and are often the spokespeople for the organization, but more importantly, they talk to many people outside the food truck organization about what you are trying to do.
 They contribute money to the extent their financial circumstances allow, and solicit or donate other resources such as food for meetings, office supplies, stamps and photocopies.

 Before you start your campaign,

-- Make a list of the people in the core leadership of your group.
+- Make a list of the people in the core leadership of your food truck association.

 - Set a goal to increase the core leadership in your group by a specific number during the course of your campaign, and set a goal to increase the diversity in this group.
 You should end the campaign with more core leaders than you started with, even if a few drop out along the way.
 If your organization doesn’t plan to increase core leadership, it will shrink or die out over time.